-To edit this file, use your favorite text editor to change the line
+To edit this file, use your favorite text editor to change the line to

 '''

 disable = yes

-to

-disable = no

 '''

 3. Restarting the xinetd daemon to make the changes in Step 2 take effect by entering the following command at a command line prompt.